cran/BayesianFROC/README.md

 of class `stanfitExtended` inherited from `stanfit` of the ***rstan*** package..

-# Transform of S4 Class to apply other packages
+# Transform of S4 Class for other packages

 To apply the functions of other package such as **rstan** or **ggmcmc**, …, etc in which there are functions for object of class `stanfit`, e.g.,